argonavis-labs/candidate-screener/README.md

     4. [P2] implement some prompt caching
     5. [P2] We also feed in our code based supplemental
     6. Update an ai-ratings.json file after each call finishes. we should keep the IDs consistent with the human-ratings.json
-5. Create an evaluation script that loops through the results
+5. Create an analytics page that helps me understand the results
-    1. Calculate how far off we are on average
-    2. Whether there are any systemic biases up or down
-    3. Highlights the top 10 sites where there are the most gaps
-    4. generates a very simple visualization of the human vs ai scores in a table (can literally be ASCII if needed) so that I can visualize the outcome
+    1. Show a table of all ratings for all candidates, along all dimensions and their final score.
+The first row of this table should always use our human data. each following row should show the ai evaliations we got from our runs.
+The first column of each row should show the average gap between the AI ratings and human ratings for that run. (e.g. candidate 1 was an AI eval 4, but human 2. candidate 1 was an AI eval 2, but human 4. the diff is calc as (abs(4-2) + abs(2-4))/2 =4).
+    2. Make chart visualizing the human vs ai ratings for all candidates for all runs. choose the best format.
+    3. Add another section for other potential relevant metrics. think hard and come up with some on your own

 ----
 ## If this doesn't work